 Work with members of your healthcare team to manage any lingering or new side effects or symptoms you experience after treatment ends.
-Side effects such as fatigue, pain, neuropathy, or emotional side effects PearlPoint Nutrition Services®.
+Side effects such as fatigue, pain, neuropathy, or emotional side effects such as anxiety or depression can often be improved or managed with changes to your daily habits and/or with medication or therapy.

+PearlPoint Nutrition Services®.